 Looking for things to do in Puglia, or more specifically, the best things to do in Conversano?
 Whatever your holiday plans in this gorgeous Italian region, at the heel of the boot-shaped peninsula, don’t miss Conversano, in the metropolitan area of Bari.

-This ancient town, which has been settled since Iron Age times, has a whitewashed charm all of its own, and today there are still lots of fascinating things to do and see whilst staying in or visiting Conversano.
+This ancient town, which has been settled since Iron Age times, has a whitewashed charm all of its own, and today there are still lots of fascinating things to do and see whilst staying in or visiting Conversano. is guide

 Just seven kilometres from the Adriatic Coast, perched on a prehistoric hilltop, Conversano enjoys hazy views of the sea, and is distinguished by a slow-life vibe in its narrow streets, which break into broad piazzas with a medieval castle and several important churches.